Print-Up/Hyperpixel-4-Mount-for-Voron-2.4/README.md

 See update history for more details.

 ###### Changes Coming Soon 🗓️
-- Front Facing Keystone for USB (Due to be added 04/01/23)
+- Front Facing Keystone for USB/Ethernet (Due to be added to the main branch by 25/01/23 approx)

+###### Alt-Branches
+- V1.1-Testing - Currently testing a Keystone Skirt End Varient (only for the 300/350mm Voron)

 ## About the Hyperpixel 4 Mount